oliver006/redis_exporter/README.md

 -----------------------|--------------------------------------|-----------------
 redis.addr             | REDIS_ADDR                           | Address of the Redis instance, defaults to `redis://localhost:6379`.
 redis.password         | REDIS_PASSWORD                       | Password of the Redis instance, defaults to `""` (no password).
-check-keys             | REDIS_EXPORTER_CHECK_KEYS            | Comma separated list of key patterns to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted.
+redis.file             | REDIS_FILE                           | Path to file containing one or more redis nodes, separated by newline.
+Format: `<redis URI>,<optional password>,<optional alias>` NOTE: mutually exclusive with redis.addr check-keys             | REDIS_EXPORTER_CHECK_KEYS            | Comma separated list of key patterns to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted.
 The key patterns specified with this flag will be found using [SCAN](https://redis.io/commands/scan).
 Use this option if you need glob pattern matching; `check-single-keys` is faster for non-pattern keys.
 Warning: using `--check-keys` to match a very large number of keys can slow down the exporter to the point where it doesn't finish scraping the redis instance. check-single-keys      | REDIS_EXPORTER_CHECK_SINGLE_KEYS     | Comma separated list of keys to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted.
 The keys specified with this flag will be looked up directly without any glob pattern matching.
 Use this option if you don't need glob pattern matching;  it is faster than `check-keys`. script                 | REDIS_EXPORTER_SCRIPT                | Path to Redis Lua script for gathering extra metrics.